- January 9, 2021

 An earlier ODN/Chicago program prompted us to examine how well we, as OD practitioners or students, are inclusive and equitable in our work.
 This led to a July project which meets via Zoom on Tuesday evenings.

-The group meets on Tuesday evenings in July from 6 to 8-ish.
+The group meets on multiple evenings from 6 to 8-ish (Schedule is evolving) .
 The cost is $30 per person, regardless of your membership status in ODN/C. The process is as follows:

 - You’ll receive a Zoom link for the meetings on July 6, 13, 20, an d 27.